 When I got my first camera, I brought it the World's Fair in '64 in NYC.
 I was 10 years old.
-I took photos of my family, and the exhibits.
+I took photos of my family. and the exhibits.
 Like these exhibits that made promises about flying cars.
 It was fun.
 That's quite an interesting start.

-The first several years were all
+The first several years were all about aking pictures.
+But towards the end of high school I started doing creative

-about taking pictures.
-But towards the end of high school I started doing creative writing.
-It was playing with words, and it triggered me to try playing with photographs.
-We That's hilarious.
+Cape Kiwanda, Oregon stand.
+I took the shot, a full-frame shot.
+Then, after, I just photographed myself standing to one side of the photographs looking up.
+We had to wait to get them developed back then.
+When they came back I was able to put them both together and now it was a picture of a cat being much larger than me, and me looking up at it.
+The whole reason for doing this was that I told a friend of mine's kids that I had a giant cat at home.
+I do that now with my grandkids.
+Like a photo of me petting a giraffe in my backyard.
+That's hilarious.
 How do you feel about having your work on display at the library?
 It's funny I haven't done this yet.
 I have had work displayed throughout Putnam since when I first moved out here six years ago.
 Last year they had a community show in April and I thought, 'Why not?'
 I've done that at other exhibits before.
 I was asked if I would want to do my own solo show and I thought, 'Why not?'
 It was cool thinking about it over the past few months, planning what photos to include.
 I was thinking of things I will do with this show.
 It will be a multi-media show.
 On one of the walls I'll have a projector showing slides, which will be much more of my 'strange' work.